gabinete-compartilhado-acredito/BQdatasase/README.md

     .
     ├── LICENSE             <- This project's license
-    ├── README.md           <- This document, with information about the project ├── list_of_tables.txt  <- A list of all tables in BigQuery, under each dataset, along with their type ├── flowcharts          <- A folder with flowcharts of table dependencies (for views and scheduled queries) ├── scheduled_queries   <- A folder with backup of active scheduled queries ├── views               <- A folder with backup of views └── notes.txt           <- A few notes on debugging and working with BigQuery
+    ├── README.md           <- This document, with information about the project ├── ddl_queries         <- BigQuery queries used to create tables.
+    ├── list_of_tables.txt  <- A list of all tables in BigQuery, under each dataset, along with their type ├── flowcharts          <- A folder with flowcharts of table dependencies (for views and scheduled queries) ├── scheduled_queries   <- A folder with backup of active scheduled queries ├── scripts             <- Maintenance scripts (e.g. for creating new tables) ├── views               <- A folder with backup of views └── notes.txt           <- A few notes on debugging and working with BigQuery